How to Get Ripped with Yoga for Muscle Building + Top 6 Yoga Poses for Building Strength

 Progressive Overload

-You may have heard of the principle of progressive overload in weight lifting.
+You may have heard of the principle of progressive overload in weightlifting.
 This means adding either more weight or more reps to progressively get stronger.
 As you lift heavier weights, your body builds more muscle to make it possible.

 Progressive overload happens through pose repetition sequences and longer hold times.
 The key is to challenge yourself to go deeper and maintain endurance with every sequence and every yoga class.
-There are always advancements to be made that will really make your muscles shake.
+There are always advancements to be made that will make your muscles shake.

 Mechanical Damage